MaterializeInc/materialize/doc/user/content/ingest-data/postgres/self-hosted.md

 {{< tab "Console">}}

-From the [**Database object explorer**](/console/data/) in the [Materialize console], you can see the status of the source you created.
+From the [**Database object explorer**](/console/data/) in the Materialize console, you can see the status of the source you created.

 Before it starts consuming the replication stream, Materialize takes a snapshot of the relevant tables in your publication.
-Until this snapshot is complete, Materialize won't have the same view of your data as your PostgreSQL database.
+Snapshotting can take between a few minutes to several hours, depending on the size of your dataset and the size of the cluster the source is running in.

+{{< note >}}
+You will not be able to query the source until the snapshotting completes and the source status changes to **Running**.
+That is, your queries to the source will block until the snapshotting completes.
+{{< /note >}}

 ![Image of the new source status: snapshotting](/images/console/console-create-new/postgresql/new-source-status-snapshotting.png "New source status: snapshotting")

-Snapshotting can take between a few minutes to several hours, depending on the size of your dataset and the size of the cluster the source is running in.

 Once the source is running, the **Status** changes to **Running**,